Residents’ charter and the commissioners

 Independent Residents' Commissioner

-The residents’ commissioner is independent and holds HS2 Ltd accountable to the commitments made in this charter.
+The independent Residents’ Commissioner makes sure we fulfil the commitments in the HS2 Community Engagement Strategy.
 The residents’ commissioner oversees and monitors our commitments to you and produces a periodic report.

 Independent Construction Commissioner